Noise from the Basement

-Noise from the Basement is the debut album by Canadian singer-songwriter Skye Sweetnam, released on September 21, 2004 by Capitol Records.
+Noise from the Basement is the debut album by Canadian singer-songwriter Skye Sweetnam, released on September 21, 2004, by Capitol Records.
 It debuted and peaked at number 124 on the Billboard 200 and number 15 on the Oricon Album Charts.
+The album sold 71,000 copies in United States as of June 2007.

 Development and recording

 Originally planned for a late 2003 release, the release of Sweetnam's debut album was postponed several times by the record label, being pushed back to April, then May and finally August of the following year before its official release in September of that year.